meritmalling/Quickipedia/README.md

 # Quickipedia

-Sometimes you don't have time to through an entire Wikipedia article, or, let's be honest, even the summary.
+Sometimes you don't have time to read through an entire Wikipedia article, or, let's be honest, even the summary.
 Quickipedia summarizes the summary!

 ## Technologies